-Andorra in the summer is spectacular.
+Summer holidays in Andorra are spectacular.
 The majestic mountains, coupled with nature and wildlife mean breath-taking views and regular photo opportunities.
-There are so many possibilities for walking in Andorra that this page is intended as an introduction to what you can find, hopefully inspiring you to look further at Andorra as a summer destination.
+There are so many possibilities for walking holidays in Andorra that this page is intended as an introduction to what you can find, hopefully inspiring you to look further at Andorra as a summer destination for hiking.

-There are walking routes throughout the whole Principality with plenty of options for all abilities.
+There are routes for walking in Andorra throughout the whole Principality with plenty of options for all abilities of hiking.
 Andorra boasts three natural parks, the Valley of Comapedrosa, the Valley of Sorteny and the Valley of Madriu-Perafita-Claror, which is classified as a UNESCO World Heritage Site by UNESCO.

 The national tourist board publishes a guide of the 66 routes which can be purchased for just €5 from any of the Tourist Information Offices, or you can download all the itineraries here for your GPS device.